Retina: Inverted versus non-inverted retina

 The cephalopod retina does not originate as an outgrowth of the brain, as the vertebrate one does.
 This difference suggests that vertebrate and cephalopod eyes are not homologous, but have evolved separately.
 From an evolutionary perspective, a more complex structure such as the inverted retina can generally come about as a consequence of two alternate processes - an advantageous "good" compromise between competing functional limitations, or as a historical maladaptive relic of the convoluted path of organ evolution and transformation.
 Vision is an important adaptation in higher vertebrates.

 A third view of the "inverted" vertebrate eye is that it combines two benefits - the maintenance of the photoreceptors mentioned above, and the reduction in light intensity necessary to avoid blinding the photoreceptors, which are based on the extremely sensitive eyes of the ancestors of modern hagfish (fish that live in very deep, dark water).

-A recent study on the evolutionary purpose for the inverted retina structure from the APS (American Physical Society) says that "The directional of glial cells helps increase the clarity of human vision.
+An APS (American Physical Society) study on the evolutionary purpose for the inverted retina structure says that "The directional of glial cells helps increase the clarity of human vision.
 But we also noticed something rather curious: the colours that best passed through the glial cells were green to red, which the eye needs most for daytime vision.
 The eye usually receives too much blue—and thus has fewer blue-sensitive cones.
 Further computer simulations showed that green and red are concentrated five to ten times more by the glial cells, and into their respective cones, than blue light.
 Instead, excess blue light gets scattered to the surrounding rods.
 This optimization is such that color vision during the day is enhanced, while night-time vision suffers very little".